Monitoring & Evidence

 We are working with farmers to identify and understand their natural capital and ecosystem services.
-We're also supporting farmers and landowners with increasing biodiversity, sequestering and storing carbon and undertaking natural flood management.
+We’re also supporting farmers and landowners with increasing biodiversity, sequestering and storing carbon and undertaking natural flood management.
 All of these are embedded in the aims and objectives of the Cornwall National Landscape (AONB) Management Plan.
-We're working alongside farmers and landowners to ensure that these goals for People, Place, Nature & Climate work alongside the principle role of local food and fibre production.
+We’re working alongside farmers and landowners to ensure that these goals for People, Place, Nature & Climate work in harmony with local food and fuel production.
 Farmers are integral to our cultural heritage and are the architects of the conservation and enhancement of the protected landscape for future generations.
-Until 2027 the gradual transition from EU-led countryside stewardship schemes to UK government produced, and DEFRA-run, Environmental Land Management (ELM) schemes is taking place, with aims to deliver grants for farmers to promote sustainable farming techniques.
-This means a loss of basic payments and many farmers and land mangers needing to reassess their farm businesses to make them more sustainable and resilient with innovative diversification.
-As well as changes to agri-environment schemes, the climate is placing an increasing challenge on many farmers and landowners.
-Floods and droughts are becoming increasingly common in the UK.
+Until 2027 the gradual transition from EU-led countryside stewardship schemes to UK government produced, and DEFRA-run, Environmental Land Management (ELM) schemes is taking place, and we’re here to support farmers in this process.

 From min-till conversions to wildflower meadow matchmaking, farmland bird surveys to peer to peer learning; farmers, land managers and organisations are doing some amazing things to deliver for people, place, nature and climate.